 With a network of over 200 global partners, the TUS International Office is dedicated to enhancing international collaborations in key regions.
 TUS is committed to developing Student Liaison Offices that create a fully circular support system, enabling seamless interaction between TUS and incoming and outgoing students and graduates.
-There are overseas TUS International Student Liaison Offices located in New Delhi, India; Kuala Lumpur, Malaysia; Shanghai, China; and Lagos, Nigeria, with International offices located in Athlone and Limerick.
+There are overseas TUS International Student Liaison Offices located in New Delhi, India; Kuala Lumpur, Malaysia; Shanghai, China; and Lagos, Nigeria, with TUS Global Offices located in Athlone and Limerick.

-Table 13.1.
-International Office Outreach Activities
+Table 11.1.
+TUS Global Outreach Activities